 - salt and pepper to taste

-- 250 g / 8.8 oz small stars pasta or orzo or another pasta of your choice
+- 9 oz small stars pasta (250g) or orzo or another pasta of your choice

 - fresh parsley leaves

-- Cut the chicken into small cubes, mushrooms into thick slices (about 0.5 cm / ¼ inch), dice the onion, chop the garlic very finely.
+- Prepare the ingredients: Cut the chicken into small cubes, mushrooms into thick slices (about 0.5 cm / ¼ inch), dice the onion, chop the garlic very finely.

 - In a large pot, heat a tablespoon of oil, add the cubed chicken pieces.
-Cook over high heat for about 2 minutes (no stirring) until browned, then season well with salt and pepper and cook, stirring, for about 2 minutes.
+Cook over high heat for about 2 minutes (no stirring) until browned, then season well with salt and pepper and cook, stirring, for about a minute.
 Transfer on a plate, the chicken doesn‘t have to be cooked through.

-- Add the mushrooms to the pan, cook (no stirring) for about 2 minutes, until lightly browned, reduce the heat to medium-low, add the onions and cook, stirring, for about 4 minutes.
+- Add the mushrooms, cook without stirring for about 2 minutes, until lightly browned, reduce the heat to medium-low, add the onions and cook, stirring, for about 4 minutes.
 Add the garlic and cook for about a minute.

-- Add the tomato puree and broth, bring to a boil.
+- Add the tomato puree/passata and broth, bring to a boil.
 Cook over low heat for about 10 minutes.

 - Cook the pasta in a separate pot.

 - Add the chicken back to the pot, cook for a minute if the chicken is not cooked through.

 - Season the soup with salt and pepper.
 Serve with cooked pasta and chopped parsley.

 - STORAGE: Soup and pasta should be stored in the fridge separately.
-On the second day, warm the soup, but don‘t bring it to the boil (cream can separate) and add the pasta.
-If you wish to pasteurize the soup in jars, you can do it without the pasta and cream added.
+On the second day, warm the soup, and add the pasta.
+If you wish to pasteurize the soup in jars, you can do it without the pasta and cream added (the cream can split).

-- When fresh tomatoes are in season you can add home-made tomato puree (I cook the tomatoes until they start to falling apart, then pass them through a sieve to get a smooth sauce, discard the skins and seeds).
+- When fresh tomatoes are in season you can add homemade tomato puree (I cook the tomatoes until they start to falling apart, then pass them through a sieve to get a smooth sauce, discard the skins and seeds).